live-wire/journal/algorithms_for_intelligent_decision_making/README.md

 - Every voting scheme can run into problems!
 Paradoxical outcomes:
 - Pareto efficiency-
     - Social welfare also should have b at last.
     - If b is always top or always last, social welfare function also should have b at top or last.
+(Unanimous)
 - Monotonicity: If outcome was the winner, It must stay the winner if support for it in a preference profile is increased.
 - Arrow's impossibility theorem: If preferences are considered, the election will always fail one of the following properties:
     - Non- Dictatorship